dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 	}
 }
 ~~~
-We get the action of the intent that brought us here.
+This code first gets the action of the intent that brought us here.
 This allows us to check if the app is being opened, or if the device the app is on has just been plugged into a DJI remote.
 If so, we send a broadcast to set up the connection between the app and the DJI remote.
 ~~~java
 if (action==UsbManager.ACTION_USB_ACCESSORY_ATTACHED || action == Intent.ACTION_MAIN){
 	// Send broadcast